Do you have a new bearded dragon, and you’re wondering how to pick it up safely?

 Rapid motions, sounds, and shadow changes can activate their self-defense strategies at any time.

-If you’re in the process of taming your bearded dragon, start with this for 15 minutes at a time for the first week and increase to 30 minutes at a time as the weeks pass.
+If you’re in the process of taming your bearded dragon, start with this for 15 minutes at a time for the first week and increase to 30 minutes as the weeks pass.

 If you’re petting the back and head of your dragon (which they love!), make sure you are petting with the directions of the scales and not against them.